Anne Devereux, John Lydgate’s Troy Book and Siege of Thebes @British Library

-Ann Devereux and her husband Sir William Herbert kneel before an unknown king, probably Henry VI judging by William’s ‘basin’ haircut.
+Anne Devereux and her husband Sir William Herbert kneel before an unnamed king, presumably Henry VI.
 John Lydgate’s Troy Book and Siege of Thebes c.1457 with later additions. @British Library

-However around the wheel spun and things took a dangerous and downward turn when the Earl of Warwick and the King’s brother George of Clarence, increasingly alienated from Edward, enraged by the rise and rise of the voracious, parvenu Wydevilles, and who can blame them, rebelled.
-Unfortunately for Ann, her husband was now as heartily hated by Warwick as much as the Wydevilles, but perhaps for somewhat different reasons, and his luck had begun to run out.
-William’s history with Warwick went back a long way and indeed he had once been Warwick’s Steward and Sheriff of Glamorgan in 1449-53.
-(3) No doubt one of the reasons for Warwick’s hostility towards his erstwhile friend was when Edward made the decision In 1461 to make William chief Justice and Chamberlain of South Wales as well as transfer to him the offices and custody of the estate all previously granted to Warwick.
+However around the wheel spun and things took a dangerous and downward turn when the earl of Warwick and the king’s brother George duke of Clarence, both increasingly alienated from Edward, enraged by the rise and rise of the voracious, parvenu Wydevilles – and who can blame them – rebelled.
+Unfortunately for Anne her husband was now as heartily hated by Warwick as much as the Wydevilles – perhaps for somewhat different reasons – and his luck had begun to run out.
+William’s history with Warwick went back a long way and indeed he had once been Warwick’s Steward and Sheriff of Glamorgan in 1449-53 (4).
+No doubt one of the reasons for Warwick’s hostility towards his erstwhile friend was when Edward made the decision In 1461 to make William chief Justice and Chamberlain of South Wales as well as transfer to him the offices and custody of the estate all previously granted to Warwick.
 And so friends that had once rode together, fought together and perhaps even laughed together become mortal enemies with devastating results.
 This was the tragedy that was the Wars of the Roses.
 The wheel was spinning and after a skirmish at Banbury in 1469 an argument ensued about billeting between William and Humphrey Stafford Earl of Devonshire.
-Some have said the argument was about a woman, but come on, is it likely a woman would be a priority for them with the battle of Edgcote about to take place the next day!
-However after Devonshire stormed off in a fit of pique taking his archers with him, William was left in a vulnerable position.
-Although stories of how courageously he and his brother, Sir Richard of Colebrook, both fought wielding poleaxes, the fight was lost.
-Sir Richard is said to have twice passed through the ‘battail of his adversaries’ armed with a poleaxe and ‘without any mortal wound returned’ (4).
+Some have said the argument was about a woman but is it likely a woman would be a priority for them with the battle of Edgcote about to take place the next day?
+However after Devonshire stormed off in a fit of pique, taking his archers with him, William was left in a vulnerable position.
+Although stories of how courageously he and his brother, Sir Richard of Colebrook, both fought wielding poleaxes the fight was lost.
+Sir Richard is said to have twice passed through the ‘battail of his adversaries’ armed with a poleaxe and ‘without any mortal wound returned’ (5).
 Both were taken prisoner and executed the next day.
-With his impending death staring him in the face, William wrote out his last will, tender, poignant, almost a love letter to his clearly beloved wife.
+With his impending death staring him in the face, William wrote out his last poignant will, almost a love letter, to his clearly beloved wife:

 ‘..And wyfe, thwt ye remember your promise to me, to take the ordre of wydowhood, as ye may be the better mayster of your owne, to performe my wylle, and to help my children, as I love and trust you, &c….
 Wife pray for me, and take the said ordre that ye promised me as ye had in my lyfe, my heart and love….’